 Experts in sustainable packaging

 Eco friendly packaging from Pont

-The influx of information can become confusing and that’s why, at Pont, we are committed to bringing full support and assistance to our customers in this area.
 From the complete existing packaging assessment to the design of the most suitable and sustainable solution, we will help you to respect the new rules and to avoid unnecessary penalties on non-sustainable packaging.

+Experts in sustainable packaging